Kale-Ko/Yaml-Parser/README.md

 `yamlParser.toYamlFromFile(fileName, fileOptions, options)` - Takes a json file and returns a yaml object

 ### Options:
-indentAmount - A Number - How many spaces to use for an indent\
+indentAmount - Number - How many spaces to use for an indent\
-propertiesCompatability - A boolean - Wether or not to enable compatability with .properties files
+propertiesCompatability - Boolean - Wether or not to enable compatability with .properties files

 ### File Options:
 encoding - A valid file encoding type `"us-ascii", "utf8", "utf-8", "ebcdic", "utf16", "utf-16", "utf32", "utf-32"`